 Give us a call at (615) 302-4842 to set up cremation services for a loved one or take a trip down to 2014 Elmer Pogue Dr, Ste 102, Columbia, TN 38401 to speak with someone in person about the services we can extend to you.

-In most cases, the body of the person about to be cremated is placed in either a sheet or dressed with the clothing they are wearing when they arrive at the crematory.
+In most cases, the body of the person about to be cremated is placed in either a sheet or dressed in the clothing they are wearing when they arrive at the crematory.
 However, there are funeral homes and cremation providers that allow the option of dressing your loved one prior to direct cremation.

 The body is bathed, cleaned, and dressed before identification.
 There is no embalming involved unless you want to have a public viewing before the cremation.
 Jewelry or other items or personal belongings of the deceased are also removed before the cremation process.